alekseyl/enum_ext/README.md

     class SomeModel
       extend EnumExt

+      enum_i ...
       humanize_enum ...
       translate_enum ...
       ext_enum_sets ...
       mass_assign_enum ...
     end

  Let's assume that we have model Request representing some buying requests with enum **status**, and we have model Order with requests, representing single purchase, like this:

      class Request
        extend EnumExt
        belongs_to :order
-       enum status: [ :in_cart, :waiting_for_payment, :payed, :ready_for_shipment, :on_delivery, :delivered ]
+       enum status: [ :in_cart, :waiting_for_payment, :paid, :ready_for_shipment, :on_delivery, :delivered ]
      end

      class Order